Predictive Inference Based on Markov Chain Monte Carlo Output: Introduction

 We emphasize that the present study --- and the use of scoring rules in general --- concern the {\em comparative}\/ assessment of two or more predictive models: The model with the smallest mean score is considered the most appropriate.
 Comparative assessment is essential in order to choose among a large number of specifications typically available in practice.
-This task is different from {\em absolute}\/ assessment, which amounts to diagnosing possible misspecification, using the probability integral transform \citep[e.g.][]{DieboldEtAl1998,GneitingEtAl2007,HeldEtAl2010}, posterior predictive checks (\citeauthor{GelmanEtAl1996}, \citeyear{GelmanEtAl1996}; \citeauthor{GelmanEtAl2014book}, \citeyear{GelmanEtAl2014book}, Chapter 6) and related methods.
+This task is different from {\em absolute}\/ assessment, which amounts to diagnosing possible misspecification, using the probability integral transform \citep{Dawid1984, DieboldEtAl1998}, posterior predictive checks (\citeauthor{GelmanEtAl1996}, \citeyear{GelmanEtAl1996}; \citeauthor{HeldEtAl2010_2}, \citeyear{HeldEtAl2010_2}; \citeauthor{GelmanEtAl2014book}, \citeyear{GelmanEtAl2014book}, Chapter 6) and related methods.

 The remainder of this paper is organized as follows.
-Section \ref{sec:setup} introduces the notion of a consistent approximation method.
+Section \ref{sec:setup} introduces the notion of a consistent approximation to $F_0$.
+This formalizes the idea that, as the size of the simulated sample becomes larger and larger, and in terms of a given scoring rule, the approximation ought to perform as well as the unknown true forecast distribution.
 In Section \ref{sec:theory} we provide theoretical justifications of approximation methods encountered in the literature.
 Sections \ref{sec:simulation} and \ref{sec:casestudy} present simulation and empirical evidence on the performance of these methods, and Section \ref{sec:discussion} concludes with a discussion.
-Technical material is deferred to appendices, and software is available within the \textsf{scoringRules} package for \textsf{R} \citep{JordanEtAl2015}.
+Overall, our findings support the use of the mixture-of-parameters estimator at (\ref{eq:MP}) in order to approximate the posterior predictive distribution of interest.
+If this estimator is unavailable, the ECDF estimator at (\ref{eq:ECDF}) is a simple and appealing alternative.
+Technical material and supplementary analyses are deferred to Appendices \ref{sec:CRPS} to \ref{app:implementation}.
+The Online Supplement contains a bibliography of the pertinent applied literature and additional figures.